HandrewOltenish/Godot_Projects/Readme.md

 18. Uploaded Treearock Game Design Document.
 19. Learning GDScript from Zero.
 Completed Lesson 1 to 3.
 Learned about the proper way to call functions, parameters, radians, and coordinates.
-20. 20 Learning GDScript from Zero.
+20. Learning GDScript from Zero.
 Completed Lesson 4.
 Played with a turtle-function and gave it instructions to draw corners, and a square.
+21. Learning GDScript from Zero.
+Completed Lesson 5.
+Created functions, and function parameters to draw corners, and rectangles of varying sizes and degrees.